Our Research > Safer Teams > Spot it! Prevent it!

 What are we doing?

 This study aims to determine whether the implementation of a rapid response algorithm for managing workplace violence: a) resolves concerns relating to clients’ responsive behaviours; and b) decreases perception of risk due to caring for clients displaying responsive behaviours among PSWs.
 A cross-sectional survey at a large home care provider in Ontario, Canada was conducted.
 Data were collected pre-implementation and at 6 months and 1-year post from PSWs caring for adult clients with responsive behaviours.
-Supervisor experience in supporting PSWs that reported a workplace violence incident was also collected.
+Supervisor experience in supporting PSWs that reported a workplace violence incident was also collected through bi-weekly check-ins at 6 months and semi-structured interviews at 1-year post-implementation.

-A total of 345 PSWs (96.2% female) completed the survey pre-implementation.
-More than half of the participants (53.9%) had cared for an adult client with cognitive impairment in the last 6 months who was physically or verbally aggressive or violent and 25% reported being harmed while caring for these adults.
-At 6 months post, 57.63% reported having cared for these clients in the last 6 months with 22% reported being harmed.
-Risk of being harmed on a scale of 1 (low) to 10 (high) was reported to be 4.9 pre implementation and 4.7 at 6 months.
+A total of 752 PSWs (96.6% female, 67.7% 40-59 years old, and 55.2% worked more than 5 years at VHA) completed the survey across all three phases.
+More than half of the participants (53.9%) had cared for an adult client with cognitive impairment in the last 6 months who was physically or verbally aggressive or violent and 24.9% reported being harmed while caring for these adults pre-implementation.
+At 1-year post, 54.1% reported having cared for these clients in the last 6 months with 26.8% reported being harmed.
+Although risk of being harmed on a scale of 1 (low) to 10 (high) was reported to be 4.93 pre-implementation and 4.99 at 1-year post, no statistically significant differences were found when comparing the two.
+Interestingly, those working less than 1 year had a higher statistically significant risk perception than others.